 Give them something tangible

 Patients are familiar with Western medicine practices.
 They expect to walk away from an appointment with a diagnosis and a prescription.
 You should run blood tests to get a holistic view of the state of your patient's health, but you also have to provide a new patient with a takeaway that has an immediate impact on their daily well-being.
-What symptoms are they presenting now that you can treat without information from their blood work?
+What symptoms are they presenting now that you can help them with without information from their blood work?

 Demonstrate how their symptoms have improved

 If you're able to help your patient on day one, you'll have an easier time keeping them engaged.

 See them again sooner rather than later, and note how their progress with their new health regimen.
 If they've stuck to your instructions, show them how this change in behavior, diet, or the addition of supplements has helped them.